Introduction

 Tips and tricks

-This page lists features, hacks and nuances, which might be handy, or non-obvious, or both.
+This page lists features, hacks, and nuances that may be handy, non-obvious, or both.

 Warnings

-While playback, Helio may sometimes draw red or yellow vertical warning lines:
+During playback, the sequencer may sometimes draw red or yellow vertical warning lines:

 These are the clipping and over-saturation warning markers:

-yellow warning lines will appear in the areas where the perceived loudness (a.k.a. the root mean square loudness) is way lower than the peak loudness, which is considered
+• yellow warning lines will appear in the areas where the perceived loudness (a.k.a. the root mean square loudness) is way lower than the peak loudness, which is considered harmful unhealthy: in my setup it typically means that I have some redundant duplicate notes in the same place.

 Spacebar panning

-Dragging with the right mouse button does a similar thing, but it will also switch to another track, if clicked on any semi-transparent note.
+Dragging with the right mouse button does the same thing, but it also switches to another track when clicked on any semi-transparent note.

 Time measure tool

-key, then click-and-drag over the timeline to measure time between two points at the timeline:
+Hold the Space key, then click-and-drag over the timeline to measure time between two points on the timeline:

 Sound probe tool

-and clicking at the timeline is something I call “sound probe”, which is supposed to give an idea of what notes are playing at the given point:
+Finally, holding Space and clicking on the timeline is what I call a “sound probe” and it’s supposed to give you an idea of what notes are playing at the given point:

 Range selection

-) to select all notes or clips in some time range:
+Click-and-drag on the timeline while holding any modifier key (Control/Alt/Shift) to select all notes or clips in a time range:

 Resizing a group